-At various times during the Nursing program, students are expected to take comprehensive, standardized examinations.
-These examinations provide students with interpretive information regarding their knowledge base of nursing practice.
+At various times during the Nursing program, students are expected to take comprehensive, standardized exams.
+These exams provide students with interpretive information regarding their knowledge base of nursing practice.

-Additionally the interpretative information affords direction for student preparation for the NCLEX professional licensure examination.
+Additionally, the interpretative information affords direction for student preparation for the NCLEX professional licensure examination.
 Students should take these examinations seriously.
 The student is responsible for completing any required remediation or testing.
-See individual course requirements in regards to progression.
+See individual course requirements regarding progression.
 Students may make an appointment with faculty to discuss specific individual performance concerns.
 The testing fee is included as part of nursing courses.